potatoeggy/eifueo/docs/sph3u7.md

 ## 1.1 - Measurements in physics

+!!! reminder
+    All physical quantities must be expressed as a **product** of a magnitude and a unit.
+For example, ten metres should be written as $10 \text{ m}$.

 ### Fundamental units

 Every other SI unit is derived from the fundamental SI units.
 Memorise these!